KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-09-if-statements.md

 String message = "Happy Coding!";
 ```

-The `boolean` type can only hold two values: `true` or `false`.
+You can create a `boolean` variable the same way, but it can only hold two possible values: `true` or `false`.

 ```java
 boolean isCodingFun = true;
 ```

-This might not seem very useful yet, but it will become more handy in a couple paragraphs!
+This might not seem very useful yet, but it will become more handy in a couple paragraphs.
+Keep reading!

 # Relational Operators